crsl4/phylogenetics-class/lecture-notes/lecture8.md

 ### Software: R package _ape_

 4) Computing the genetic distances.
-They choose a Tamura and Nei 1993 model which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate.
+They choose a Tamura and Nei 1993 model which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate (more on Lecture 9).
 ```r
 D <- dist.dna(dna, model="TN93")
 ```